ItsyBitsy M0 Synth | Sigma-6 Voice Module

 PCB comp sidePCB panel sidepanel decal

-Gerber files to fabricate PCB type 2R (the most popular option?) are available to download here
+Gerber files to fabricate PCB type 2A (suits most TS jack types) are ready to download here

-Gerber files for other PCB options are available on request.
-Send me an email inquiry indicating which PCB type you are interested in (specify 1A, 1R, 2A, 3A, 3R).
+Gerbers for the other PCB options are available on request.
+Send me an email inquiry indicating which PCB type you are interested in (specify 1A, 3A, 1R, 3R).

 View/Download Parts List here